 Also, in general you shouldn't put too much pressure on yourself by feeling every last thing that comes out of your mouth has to be extremely original, insightful, and entertaining.
 People mostly talk about pretty humdrum topics, and they just want to be around their friends and pass the time.
 It's fine to socialize in a simple, friendly way.

 Elaborate on the things you have to say

 If it's your turn to talk, instead of saying "Fine" or "It was good" or "Yeah...", flesh out your answer.
 Give your opinion.
-Describe what you did on the weekend, instead of simply saying it was fun.
+Tell a mini-story about you did on the weekend, instead of simply saying it was fun.
 Say more about the TV show you just mentioned.
 Without rambling on, try to stretch out your turn to speak.
-You can often think of additional things to talk about just by going into more detail about the material you've already put out there.
+You can often find additional things to talk about just by going into more detail about the material you've already put out there.

 Pay attention and keep up with the conversation going on around you

 It's always easier to come up with things to talk about when you really follow along with what everyone else is saying.
 It's much more likely that something relevant you can add will pop into your mind, sparked by a statement someone else made.
 However, it's sometimes hard not to succumb to that tendency to zone out and disappear into your head.
 Nudging our attention to the conversation going on in the outside world is also a good way to keep ourselves from focusing on any anxious or insecure thoughts we might be having.
 Conversations can also be a bit annoying to follow at times, like if many people are talking at once, or if the environment is loud.
 Sometimes it feels easier to give up and not devote your full attention to it.
 This is something you can get used to doing if you find it difficult.

 Go in with an overall approach for making conversation